lnsandn01/sawtooth-giskard/README.md

-# Giskard Consensus Protocol Analysis
+# Implementation of the Giskard Consensus Protocol for the Hyperledger Sawtooth modular blockchain

 The Giskard consensus protocol is used to validate transactions and computations in the [PlatON network](https://platon.network) and tolerates Byzantine failures among participating nodes.